Snap (software): Support

+Snap supports any class of Linux application such as desktop applications, server tools, IoT apps and even system services such as the printer driver stack.
+To ensure this, Snap relies on systemd for features such as running socket-activated system services in a Snap.
+This causes Snap to work best only on distributions that can adopt that init system.

 Adoption

 Snap initially only supported the all-Snap Ubuntu Core distribution, but in June 2016, it was ported to a wide range of Linux distributions to become a format for universal Linux packages.
 Snap requires Systemd which is available in most, but not all, Linux distributions.
 Other Unix-like systems (e.g. FreeBSD) are not supported.
 ChromeOS does not support Snap directly, only through Linux distributions installed in it that support Snap, such as Gallium OS.

-Ubuntu and its official derivatives pre-install Snap by default, as well as other Ubuntu-based distributions such as KDE Neon, Solus, and Zorin OS.
-While other official Ubuntu derivatives such as Kubuntu, Xubuntu, and Ubuntu MATE have also shipped with the competing Flatpak as a compliment, Canonical will prohibit them from doing so beginning with Ubuntu 23.04, meaning that it must be installed manually by the user.
+Ubuntu and its official derivatives pre-install Snap by default, as well as other Ubuntu-based distributions such as KDE Neon, and Zorin OS.
+Solus have currently planned to drop Snap, to reduce the burden of maintaining AppArmor patches needed for strict Snap confinement.
+Zorin OS have removed Snap as a default package in the Zorin OS 17 release.
+While other official Ubuntu derivatives such as Kubuntu, Xubuntu, and Ubuntu MATE have also shipped with the competing Flatpak as a complement, they will no longer do so beginning with Ubuntu 23.04, meaning that it must be installed manually by the user.

 A number of notable desktop software development companies publish their software in the Snap Store, including Google, JetBrains, KDE, Microsoft (for Linux versions of e.g. .NET Core 3.1, Visual Studio Code, Skype, and PowerShell), Mozilla and Spotify.
 Snaps are also used in Internet-of-Things environments, ranging from consumer-facing products to enterprise device management gateways and satellite communication networks.
 Finally, Snap is also used by developers of server applications such as InfluxDB, Kata Containers, Nextcloud and Travis CI.